nodejs/node/doc/api/webcrypto.md

 added: v15.0.0
 -->

-Calling `require('crypto').webcrypto` returns an instance of the `Crypto` class.
-`Crypto` is a singleton that provides access to the remainder of the crypto API.
+Calling `require('crypto/web').crypto` returns an instance of the `Crypto` class. `Crypto` is a singleton that provides access to the remainder of the crypto API.

 ### `crypto.subtle`
 <!-- YAML